cmugla/hood_guide/README.md

 What's happening right now:
   - NY Times: recent news articles; filtered by date and location
-  - Bandsintown: UPcoming shows; filtered by date and location
+  - Eventful: UPcoming shows; filtered by date and location
   - Meetups: Upcoming meetups in the area

 Essentials